 Mark, a Midwestern family physician with a good eye for investments, has lifted his family into affluence through hard work.
-He’s provided his wife —who comes from a poorer background —with a good living, and he’s the type of husband who does the dishes, puts the children to bed while his wife reads or takes a bath, and is the first to volunteer for “car duty” (taking the kids to their sporting and church events).
+He’s provided his wife —who comes from a poorer background —with a good living.
+He’s the type of husband who does the dishes, puts the children to bed while his wife reads or takes a bath, and is the first to volunteer for “car duty” (taking the kids to their sporting and church events).

 Even so, by the time I spoke with Mark, it had been almost a year since Charlotte had planned anything like this.
-Mark reminds Charlotte of this every five months or so, which usually results in a heated argument that ends with Charlotte saying, “Fine, go get your calendar and we’ll plan something right now.”
+Mark reminds Charlotte of this every five months or so.
+This usually results in a heated argument that ends with Charlotte saying, “Fine, go get your calendar and we’ll plan something right now.”

 “That really makes me want to get away,” Mark says sarcastically.

 While how-to marriage books and seminars certainly have their value and place, on their own they miss the key issue.
 It’s not really how to; far more often, it’s about whether we have the heart to.
 Charlotte knows how to please her husband.
 She just lacks the heart to do it.

 Motivation is more than half the battle.
 You don’t have to teach an infatuated couple how to communicate.
 Infatuated couples don’t read books about resolving disputes.
 They don’t watch instructional videos about making time for each other.
 Why not?
 Because when you possess the heart to do these things, the how-to takes care of itself.

 If the two of you used to communicate, used to keep romance alive, used to keep romance alive, used to find ways to maintain intimacy in spite of differing opinions, that’s evidence enough that, somewhere, you already possess these basic skills.
 It’s not like you lost the skills you had as a younger man or woman.
 The real issue is whether you’re willing to exercise those skills.